 Windows services are processes that run in the background.
 You can view and interact with them in the services applet on all devices that run Windows.
 Individual Windows services can be started or stopped automatically, manually, or by other programs.
 You can use FrameFlow to monitor these services and receive alerts based on their current statuses.
 You can also set the monitor to start or stop certain services without manually interacting with the services applet.

-Below the network device chooser, under "Windows Service Event Monitor Settings", you can specify the alert levels you would like to receive if something goes wrong.
+Below the chooser, under "Windows Service Event Monitor Settings", you can specify the alert levels you would like to receive if something goes wrong.
 The first checkbox will alert you at a level of your choosing if the network device cannot be contacted.

 The second checkbox alerts you if the services you select to monitor are not running.
 If you know the exact names of the services you would like to monitor, you can type them into the text field provided.
 There is a chooser button next to the text field if you do not know the exact names.

-When you open the chooser, select the network device you're working on and the corresponding authentication.
+When you open the chooser, select the network device you're working with and the corresponding authentication.
 You will see a list of services from which you can select multiple services to monitor.
 When you are done, hit the finish button and the text box from earlier will now have all your selected Windows services inside it.

 There is also an option that will allow FrameFlow's monitor to try and start services if they are set to automatic and found not to be running.
 This option can be accessed in the drop-down menu above the text box.
 The third option allows you to be warned if any service set to automatic has been stopped.
 You can also suppress alerts from selected Windows services.